janis-jenny/Habitica/README.md

 ## 👩🏼‍💻 About Habitica

 You can track the days and the time per habit and check the total of time that you dedicate to all of them.
-Users are allowed to upload their own avatar as a profile photo and also they can do the same to each group in order to best represent the type of habit they are tracking, if so the app will display a default icon instead.
-Each user's experience can be custom-tailored to their needs.<br>
+Users are allowed to upload their own avatar as a profile photo and also they can do the same to each group in order to best represent the type of habit they are tracking, otherwise, the app will display a default icon instead.<br>

 ![screenshot](app/assets/images/Screenshot1.jpg)